Here is a picture of the water, frozen.

 One of my favorite things to do on the trail in winter is snowshoe Centerville Canyon.

-it is mostly untouched.
+Utah's Wasatch Front has a lot of choices for snowshoeing, but I am partial to Centerville Canyon because it is mostly untouched.
 You will see Moose, Mountain Lions, Deer and several other wildlife tracks to see in the snow.

 The trail is mostly a north face, and follows the creek all the way up.
 You are not more than 20 feet from the creek for the most part.
 The trial is well groomed for at least 2 to 3 miles.